Counting Time YAH’s Way: Understanding the Biblical Calendar

 The Foundation: 7 Day Cycle That Never Changes

 From the beginning, YAH set the pattern during creation week: six days of labor followed by rest on the seventh (Genesis 2:2–3).
 That seven-day cycle remains unbroken—it never shifts with the moon or sun.
 It simply repeats, week after week, testifying to YAH’s perfect rhythm.
-There is no Torah instruction to omit the counting of a day of any week, month, or year—so count each day and after the seventh day Sabbath (Shabbat), start the cycle over.
+There is no Biblical instruction to omit the counting of any days of any week, month, or year.
+So, count every single day, and after the seventh day — the Shabbat day (Sabbath), the weekly cycle of seven days starts over.
+Again, Scripture never instructs anyone to skip the counting of any day.

 If this viewpoint feels controversial, take a moment to look for any Torah instruction or Biblical example showing a day being skipped—or the weekly Shabbat landing on a different day because of a new moon or new year.
-And yes, if you’re wondering about leap days and leap years, I’ll cover that in an addendum after the main blog.
+And yes, I know… If you’re wondering about leap days and leap years, I’ve covered that in an addendum at the bottom.

 New Months and New Years: Look Up

-Unlike the steady rhythm of the 7-day week cycle, the start of months and years shifts—they aren’t tied to a specific day of the week, nor do they alter the weekly 7-day cycle.
+Unlike the steady rhythm of the 7-day week cycle, the beginnings of months and years do shift—they aren’t tied to a specific day of the week, nor do they alter the weekly 7-day cycle.
 No matter when a new (renewed) month begins, the weekly Shabbat cycle remains exactly as YAH established it from the start.

 Months begin once the first visible sliver of the renewed moon’s light is witnessed.
 As we see the moon wane towards the end of each month, we prepare for the renewal cycle to begin.
 When the new crescent appears, we rejoice—praising YAH for bringing us safely into another month.
 Our ancestors celebrated with the blowing of horns (trumpets/shofarot), and with New Moon feasts and offerings.
 And once again, many of us are now celebrating each new moon with thanksgiving to YAH!